 What it is

 The name nods to the wabi-sabi aesthetic of rustic, imperfect simplicity.
 In practice a wabi-kusa is a free-standing ball or low mound of soil, often bound with a little mesh or simply shaped by hand, planted with a mix of aquarium plants and moss and kept in humid air rather than underwater.
-The plants grow in their emersed forms, flowering and spreading in ways they never do submerged, and the whole thing reads as a miniature meadow.
+The plants grow in their emersed forms, flowering and spreading in ways they never do submerged, and the whole thing reads as a miniature meadow on a dish.

 Where moss comes in

 Moss clothes the wabi-kusa as it does any hardscape, softening the base, knitting the planting together and holding moisture at the surface.
-The same aquarium mosses used elsewhere, Java and its relatives, take to emersed life readily and spread over the mound.
-Because the arrangement lives in damp air, moss thrives on it far more easily than it would on a dry surface indoors.
+The same aquarium mosses used elsewhere, Java moss and its relatives, take to emersed life readily and spread over the mound.
+Because the arrangement lives in damp air under a cover, moss thrives on it far more easily than it would on a dry surface in an open room.

 Making and growing one